A Consecutive Lehmer Code for Parabolic Quotients of the Symmetric Group: Abstract

 \section{Abstract}

 In this article we define an encoding for parabolic permutations that distinguishes between parabolic $231$-avoiding permutations.
-We prove that the componentwise order on these codes realizes the parabolic Tamari lattice, and conclude a direct and simple proof that the parabolic Tamari lattice is isomorphic to a certain $\nu$-Tamari lattice.
+We prove that the componentwise order on these codes realizes the parabolic Tamari lattice, and conclude a direct and simple proof that the parabolic Tamari lattice is isomorphic to a certain $\nu$-Tamari lattice, with an explicit bijection.
+Furthermore, we prove that this bijection is closely related to the map $\Theta$ used when the lattice isomorphism was first proved in (Ceballos, Fang and M{\"u}hle, 2020), settling an open problem therein.